Mixed Berry Crumble | Ultralight Backpacking Recipe

 HOME

-• Put all ingredients, except graham cracker crumbs and coconut oil, in a bag or container to be used in the backcountry.
-See meal prep tip below.
+- Put all ingredients, except graham cracker crumbs and coconut oil, in a bag or container for use in the backcountry.
+See the meal prep tip below.

 FIELD